asdfjkl/bookmaker/README.md

 - `-i <input-file>` where `<input-file>` is a PGN file with games
 - `-o <output-file>` where `<output-file>` is the filename of the book that is written
 - `-d N` where `N` is the number of halfmoves that should be considered.
 If `e` is not used, all halfmoves up to `N` will be considered (fixed depth).
-- `-e N` where `N` is the number of halfmoves that should be followed from the last known ECO classified positions.
+- `-e N` where `N` is the number of halfmoves that should be followed from the last known ECO classified position.

 I.e. if `-d 40` and `-e 10` supplied and given a game, halfmoves up to the following depth are considered: